osaisacson/tillsammans/README.md

 ```

 cd tillsammans (ls and cd .. until you're in the tillsammans folder)
-npm run (this opens up a http://localhost:3000 window in your browser)
+npm start (this opens up a http://localhost:3000 window in your browser)

 ```